-Reading/ Writing/ Online Participation: Each week you will write a short essay on the assigned readings and the lecture commentaries.
+Reading/Writing/Online Participation: Each week you will write a short essay on the assigned readings and the lecture commentaries.
 You will be answering questions on the material and adding your own personal thoughts.
 You will then reply to two of your classmates' forum discussion posts.
 Forum discussions and weekly writing assignments will end up being a little over 100 points total.

 - Weekly learning modules will be posted by 8pm the Friday before each week.
-Example: Week 2, January 14 20, will be opened up January 11. - Assignments and discussions need to be completed by 11pm on Sunday evening of each week.
-Example: Week 2, January 14 20 would be due 20 January.
+Example: If week 2 falls on 4th -10th of the month, your work for week 2 will be posted on the 1st of that month. - Assignments and discussions need to be completed by 11pm on Sunday evening of each week.
+Example: Week 2, 4th - 10th would be due on the 10th.
 This structure includes some overlap, which allows for flexibility in your scheduling.
+Any exceptions will be posted on the syllabus and in the weekly guidelines.